Era-the-Outworlder/era_makes_ghosts/backup-daily/f_lowe_y/readme.txt

        ██    ██   ██ ██   ██ ██   ████ ██   ██

 Heya!
 I'm Era the Outworlder, thanks for stopping by!
 Hope you enjoy this, I enjoyed making it.
-You can pester me, ask for help, or submit bugs in the Ukagaka Dream Team Discord server to Era the Outworlder#8203 on Discord or email bug reports to bugreport@outworlderaffairs.com
+You can pester me, ask for help, or submit bugs in the Ukagaka Dream Team Discord server or at Era the Outworlder#8203 on Discord.

 I owe an unending amount of gratitude to Zarla (take a look at those links in the r-click menu) for her English template and tutorial site, without which this never would have been possible.
 Check her out, she does some awesome stuff.